 Parking Violations in Greece

 It can be very hard to find street parking in Greece, especially in cities.
 If you do find a spot, make sure to look for signs about how to pay – instead of parking meters, most have an on-line system.
 These usually are in operation during business hours – up to 9 pm, even on Saturdays and sometimes on Sundays.
-Also, residential neighborhoods sometimes require a special stocker for residents only.
+Also, residential neighbourhoods sometimes require a special stocker for residents only.
 Signs will indicate this so it’s best to look out for them.

 Parking fines are generally 80 euro.
 But if it’s a serious parking offense, license plates will be removed, and that means a triple fine to get them back.